DV

 What is the difference between FDVV and VIG?

-FDVV (Fidelity High Dividend ETF) tracks Fidelity High Dividend Index with a dividend income approach, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks Basket (Vanguard Dividend Appreciation ETF holdings) with an index approach.
+FDVV (Fidelity High Dividend ETF) tracks Fidelity High Dividend Index, while VIG (Vanguard Dividend Appreciation Index Fund ETF Shares) tracks S&P U.S. Dividend Growers Index.
 They are issued by Fidelity Investments and Vanguard respectively.

 Can I hold both FDVV and VIG?